 - Star Trek:

-- Star Trek: The Next Generation: In Star Trek: The Next Generation S5E5 "Disaster" Keiko O'Brien and her husband Miles are in Ten Forward.
+- Star Trek: The Next Generation: In "Disaster", Keiko O'Brien and her husband Miles are in Ten Forward.
 She offers to let Riker and Worf feel her baby kick.
 Later they are trapped in Ten Forward when the titular disaster happens.
 Worf ends up being midwife to the child's Screaming Birth.

-- In Star Trek: Voyager, the episode "Lineage" ends with the EMH feeling B'Elanna's fetus kicking.
+- "Lineage" ends with the EMH feeling B'Elanna's fetus kicking.
 He jokes that the baby is "feisty" and it must be genetic.

 - In The Young Ones, Vyvyan claims to be pregnant in one episode.
 At one point, he says "The baby's kicking!"; when Rick leans in to hear it, the "baby" kicks Rick so hard in the ear that Rick doubles over in pain.
 Vyvyan loudly exclaims "That's my boy!".